geohackweek/vector/_episodes/06-geopandas-advanced.md

 teaching: 30
 exercises: 0
 questions:
-- "What capabilities does `python-rasterstats` offer for performing analyses of raster data over vector geospatial features?"
+- "What additional capabilities does GeoPandas provide, including data access, plotting and analysis?"
-- "How does it integrate with Pandas and other common Python tools?"
+- "How does it integrate with other common Python tools?"
+- "How do GeoPandas data objects integrate with analyses of raster data over vector geospatial features?"
 objectives:
+- Explore additional GeoPandas capabilities in reading from PostGIS and using its plot method.
+- Learn how to dissolve (aggregate) polygons into larger units, and apply spatial joins across GeoDataFrames, as examples of GeoPandas spatial operators.
+- Learn how to explore project (CRS) information and reproject.
+- Plot choropleth maps
+- Using folium to create interactive maps from a GeoDataFrame
-- Explore simple but powerful capabilities offered by `python-rasterstats` to generate summaries and statistics of raster properties over vector features.
+- Explore simple but powerful capabilities offered by the rasterstats package to generate summaries and statistics of raster properties over vector features, and explore these via GeoPandas.
-- These summaries include statistics for continuous data and value distributions for categorical data.
 keypoints:
-- The module, `python-rasterstats` offers powerful but simple-to-use capabilities for generating summaries of raster data over both continuos fields and categorical data.
-- These summaries are typically tabular in nature and can easily be integrated into Pandas DataFrames and GeoPandas GeoDataFrames for further analysis.
+- While still a young package, GeoPandas offers powerful capabilities.
+- GeoJSON and the common __geo_interface__ enable convenient and widespread geospatial data object exchange across geospatial packages in Python.
 ---

 ## View episode content in a Jupyter Notebook